MartinEesmaa/VVCEasy/README.md

 MPV libvvdec & xHE-AAC supports only of Windows x64 & Android.

-The VVC and MP4 muxed with VVC codec can be played on MPV libvvdec + xHE-AAC version.
+The VVC and MP4 mux with VVC codec can be played on MPV libvvdec + xHE-AAC version.
 Only MP4 mixed with VVC supports seek.

 See [MPV.md](MPV.md).